RBS TV Porto Alegre: Digital television

 At 7:42 pm on November 4, 2008, RBS TV Porto Alegre started its digital transmissions on channel 34 UHF.
 The digital signal launch ceremony was attended by the Minister of Communications Hélio Costa.

 In May 2010, the station began its transmissions on channel 16 of Via Embratel, becoming the eighth station of Rede Globo to transmit on the operator.

 On January 4, 2012, RBS TV Porto Alegre implemented its first network of digital relays in the regions of the north coast and Vale dos Sinos, on channels 23 (Cidreira and Santo Antônio da Patrulha), 34 (Capão da Canoa and Torres) and 35 (Osório and Novo Hamburgo).
 On December 2, 2013, the station's news programs began to be shown in high definition, although some sports broadcasts were already shown in this technology.

 Transition to digital signal

 The station turned off its analog signal, over VHF channel 12, on March 14, 2018, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remains on its pre-transition UHF channel 34, using PSIP to display RBS TV Porto Alegre's virtual channel as 12 on digital television receivers.
+The station's digital signal remains on its pre-transition UHF channel 34, using virtual channel 12.